 Describing the Amazon as "the garden of the earth", MAXXI president Giovanna Melandri said: "While the Youth4Climate and Pre-COP26 meetings are taking place in Milan, through the art and power of Salgado's images we want to raise a cry of alarm: according to a recent research published in Nature, today due to fires and deforestation, the Amazon rainforest produces more CO2 than it can absorb."

-Full information and visiting details for the exhibition, which runs until 13 February 2022, can be found on the MAXXI website.
+Full information and visiting details for the exhibition, which has been extended until 25 April 2022, can be found on the MAXXI website.